edx/commerce-coordinator/docs/decisions/0004-openedx-filters-for-close-communication.rst

 - Coordinator will be extensible using more-or-less the same mechanisms as edx-platform; experience extending the LMS will transfer to building and extending Commerce Coordinator workflows.

-- As with signals, we will need to subclass and extend parts of openedx-filters to improve reliability, tracability, validation, and other broad project goals.
+- As with signals, we will need to subclass and extend parts of openedx-filters to improve reliability, tracability, validation, and other broad project goals, including:

-  - Suppress the "fail silently" option
+  - Suppressing the "fail silently" option
-  - Add tracing of pipeline steps
+  - Adding tracing of pipeline steps
-  - Add validation and other support tooling
+  - Adding validation and other support tooling

+  This should *not*, however, change the fundamental design or operation of openedx-filters.